-Grey seals occur in the entire Baltic Sea except for the Kattegat where the species has not been breeding since the 1930s except for a few observations from recent years.
-Grey seals achieve GES with regard to population growth rate in the entire Baltic Sea when evaluated as one single population.
-The abundance of grey seals also achieves GES.
+The abundance of grey seals is above the LRL of 10,000.
+Grey seals occur in the entire Baltic Sea except for in the Kattegat where the species has not been breeding since the 1930s, except for a few observations from recent years.
+Grey seals do not achieve good status with regard to population growth rate in the entire Baltic Sea if evaluated against the 7% annual increase during exponential growth.
+However, they will achieve good status if evaluated against criteria for carrying capacity with population decrease less than 10 % over a 10-year period.
+When using the latter criteria for population growth rate and the abundance, grey seals overall achieve good status.

-Ringed seals occur in the Bothnian Bay (which is considered one management unit) and in the Gulf of Finland, Archipelago Sea, Gulf of Riga and Estonian coastal waters (which is considered a second management unit).
-The ringed seal population growth rate is considerably below GES (sub-GES) in both units.
-The size of subpopulations in the Gulf of Finland and Gulf of Riga are stable or declining.
-The size of the population achieves GES only in the Bothnian Bay.
+Ringed seals occur in the Bothnian Bay (which is considered one management unit) and in the Gulf of Finland, Archipelago Sea, Gulf of Riga and Estonian coastal waters (which are together considered a second management unit).
+The size of the population exceeds the LRL and achieves good status only in the Bothnian Bay management unit.
+The sizes of subpopulations in the second management unit add up to only a fraction of the LRL and are stable or declining.
+The ringed seal population growth rate is below the threshold value for good status (not good status) in both units.